spiral/docs/odm/oop.md

     ...
 ```

-Now, every time when ODM will try to constuct instance of User it will be previously try to find appropriate class by calling User static method `defineClass`, let's try to write such method in a way to emulate default inheritance logic:
+Now, every time when ODM will try to constuct instance of User it will previously try to find appropriate class by calling static method `defineClass` or User model, let's try to write such method in a way to emulate default inheritance logic:

 ```php
 public static function defineClass(array $fields, ODM $odm)